Hope for Those with Chronic Sinus Disease

 - Antibiotics – Used to kill bacteria in an upper respiratory tract infection

 - Allergy shots – Can help a person develop an immunity to seasonal or chronic allergies

 - Nasal decongestants or corticosteroids – Medications that can help to minimize symptoms

 - Over-the-counter pain relievers – For headaches and facial pain resulting from inflammation

 In some cases of facial trauma or irregularities, surgery may be needed to fully address the problem.

 An Accurate Diagnosis Is Necessary

-In order to treat a chronic sinus infection, the true cause has to be identified by a doctor.
-Asthma and Allergy Associates specialize in the diagnosis and treatment of sinus infections and other respiratory conditions.
+In order to treat a chronic sinus disease, the true cause has to be identified by a doctor.
+Asthma & Allergy Associates specialize in the diagnosis and treatment of sinus infections and other respiratory conditions that may be caused by allergies.
 If you are suffering, don’t wait any longer.
 Easy breathing could be just a phone call away.

 NOTE: This article was recently updated and originally published October 10, 2018.